EntryPrune: Neural Network Feature Selection using First Impressions: Experiments

 According to the results, our methods consistently outperform the baseline methods for long datasets (first eight panels in the plots).
 In particular, they achieve notable improvements on ISOLET, MNIST, and FASHION-MNIST.
 For MNIST, our flex variant reaches an average accuracy of 96.3\%, significantly surpassing the best previously reported result of 94.3\%.
 On CIFAR-100, our approaches perform slightly below NeuroFS, likely due to architectural differences.
 As demonstrated in Appendix~\ref{sec:a:architecture}, EntryPrune surpasses competing methods on this more complex dataset when paired with a larger architecture.

 For the wide datasets (last five panels in the plots), performance is generally comparable to the baselines.
 Our approach yields competitive results for the SMK, ARCENE, and PROSTATE-GE datasets, while results for GLA-BRA-180 and BASEHOCK are slightly lower than those of the top-performing baselines.
 The EntryPrune and EntryPrune flex variants perform similarly across most datasets, with a more pronounced difference observed for the ARCENE dataset, where the EntryPrune approach trails the strongest baselines.
+However, as visible in Figure~\ref{fig:exp_main}, the higher standard errors for the wide datasets imply lower separability of the methods' performances.

 We also evaluated two additional downstream learners, KNN and ET, for $K=50$ selected variables (see Tables~\ref{tab:exp_learners_long} and \ref{tab:exp_learners_wide} in Appendix~\ref{sec:a:resulttables}).
 The results are very similar to those obtained with the SVM classifier, indicating that the selected feature sets are valuable across multiple downstream learners.